poiv/SoftUni-SE/README.md

 # SE coursework at SoftUni
-This repository contains exercises and exam solutions from Software University's courses.
+Exercises and exam solutions from Software University's courses.

 ## Certificates